 Tips to Keep in Mind

-- There’s no pressure!
-I get it, it might seem overwhelming to try to create a beatuiful board, but honestly, take that pressure off of yourself.
+• I get it, it might seem overwhelming to try to create a beautiful board, but honestly, take that pressure off of yourself.
 Following the simple steps for assembly, and go with the flow.
-The more messy and haphazard it is, is honestly when it turns out the most beautiful.
+The more messy and haphazard it is honestly when it turns out the most beautiful.

 Ingredients

-*Ingredients listed are featured in the photos, see notes below.
+*Ingredients listed are featured in the photos, see post for a variety of ideas.

 SPREADS & DIPS